2587 words

 ENV HOME=/home/app

-I have watched the missing USER directive fail the same way for twenty years.
-In banking it was a compliance audit finding three weeks before go-live.
-In telecom it was a lateral movement incident that reached the image registry.
-In cloud-native it is the reason OpenShift restricted-v2 SCC refuses your pod.
+The missing USER directive is one of the most common findings in container security audits.
+In regulated industries it surfaces as a late-stage compliance blocker.
+In security post-mortems it maps to privilege-escalation and lateral-movement patterns documented across years of incident reporting.
+In cloud-native environments it is the reason OpenShift restricted-v2 SCC refuses your pod.
 One line.
 The cost of skipping it compounds every year the image gets pulled.

 Full source including CI workflows, SECURITY.md disclosure policy, and the v1-maintenance migration guide lives at github.com/heyvaldemar/aws-kubectl-docker.